Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Large volatility matrix prediction

 \subsection{Large volatility matrix prediction}

-To predict the large volatility matrix, we first employ a non-parametric integrated volatility matrix estimator $\hat{\bGamma}_d$, which can be any jump-robust non-parametric realized volatility estimator \citep{ait2016increased, bibinger2015econometrics, jacod2009microstructure, koike2016quadratic, shin2021adaptive}.
+To predict the large volatility matrix, we first employ a non-parametric integrated volatility matrix estimator $\hat{\bGamma}_d$, which is robust to jumps and dependent structures of the microstructure noise \citep{ait2016increased, barndorff2011subsampling, bibinger2015econometrics, jacod2009microstructure, kim2016asymptotic, koike2016quadratic, li2020robust, shin2023adaptive}.
 Based on the non-parametric estimator $\hat{\bGamma}_d$, we estimate the eigenvectors and eigenvalues of factor and idiosyncratic volatility matrices as follows.
-For estimating the `daily' integrated eigenvalues $\bxi_d$ on the factor volatility matrix $\mathbf{\Psi}_{d}$, due to the assumption of time-invariant of eigenvectors, we calculate $r$ eigenvectors, $\hat{\bq}_1, \ldots, \hat{\bq}_{r}$, of $\frac{1}{l}\sum_{d=n-l+1}^{n}\hat{\bGamma}_d$ and obtain the estimates of time-dependent eigenvalues $\hat{\xi}_{d,i}=\hat{\bq}_{i}^{\top}\hat{\bGamma}_d \hat{\bq}_i/p$ for $d=1, \ldots, n$ and $i=1, \ldots, r$.
+For estimating the `daily' integrated eigenvalues $\bxi_d$ on the factor volatility matrix $\mathbf{\Psi}_{d}$, based on the assumption of time-invariance of eigenvectors, we calculate $r$ eigenvectors $\hat{\bq}^F_1, \ldots, \hat{\bq}^F_{r}$ of the average of the recent $\ell$ days' non-parametric integrated volatility matrix estimators, $\frac{1}{\ell}\sum_{d=n-\ell+1}^{n}\hat{\bGamma}_d$, where $\ell$ is the window length for the eigenvector estimation.
+Then, we obtain the estimators of time-dependent eigenvalues $\hat{\xi}_{d,i}=\(\hat{\bq}^F_{i}\)^{\top}\hat{\bGamma}_d \hat{\bq}^F_i/p$ for $d=1, \ldots, n$ and $i=1, \ldots, r$.
 This provides a part of inputs for \eqref{eq-3.2} and \eqref{eq-3.4}.
+We note that the eigenvectors are computed once based on the most recent $\ell$ days among the total $n$ observations, which provides better empirical performance than computing eigenvectors using a rolling-window scheme.
+This may be because the above fixed-window approach provides a stable basis for constructing the daily eigenvalue sequence, which is more effective for predicting the target future volatility matrix.

-To provide the rest of inputs, namely $\hat{\xi}_{d,i}$ for $i > r$ for the idiosyncratic volatility matrix $\bSigma_d$, we apply the principal orthogonal complement thresholding (POET) method \citep{fan2013large} as follows.
-First, we decompose the input volatility matrix as follows:
+To provide the rest of the inputs, namely $\hat{\xi}_{d,i}$ for $i > r$ for the idiosyncratic volatility matrix $\bSigma_d$, we apply the principal orthogonal complement thresholding (POET) method \citep{fan2013large} as follows.
+First, we decompose the input volatility matrix